 Ensure your Microsoft Azure account and subscription encompasses the node's required number and sizes of virtual machines.
 See Microsoft Azure Virtual Machine Requirements for a Horizon Cloud Node.

-Ensure a virtual network exists in the region in which you are going to deploy the node and that virtual network meets the requirements for a Horizon Cloud node.
-If you do not have an existing virtual network, create one that meets the requirements.
-See Configure the Required Virtual Network in Microsoft Azure.Caution:
+Ensure a virtual network (VNet) exists in the region in which you are going to deploy the node and that virtual network meets the requirements for a Horizon Cloud node.
+If you do not have an existing VNet, create one that meets the requirements.
+See Configure the Required Virtual Network in Microsoft Azure.Important:

 Not all Microsoft Azure regions support GPU-enabled virtual machines.
 If you want to use the node for GPU-capable desktops or remote applications, ensure that the Microsoft Azure region you select for the node provides for those NV-series VM types that you want to use and which are supported in this Horizon Cloud release.
 See the Microsoft documentation at https://azure.microsoft.com/en-us/regions/services/ for details.